 There are three main ecommerce fulfillment models, each with its own set of advantages and disadvantages.
 Let’s see what each model has to offer to improve the retail fulfillment process and at what cost(s).

-- Experience and specialization: 3PL services are created with the specific goal of providing businesses with logistics expertise and support.
+- Experience and specialization: 3PL services are created with the specific goal of providing businesses with inbound and outbound logistics expertise and support.
 Their staff is skilled at optimizing the retail fulfillment process with years of experience in the field.

 - Better technology and supply chain insights: A tech-enabled fulfillment provider can pave the way for automating parts of your fulfillment process.
 Services like ShipBob offer a retail order fulfillment process that provides features such as order management, turnkey integrations, data analytics, and more.

 - Scale and grow faster: Using a fulfillment provider will speed up your retail fulfillment process and enable you to focus on the tasks that only you can do.
 With a retail fulfillment partner managing picking, packing, and delivery, you don’t have to worry if there is a sudden spike in consumer demand as they can scale up without sacrificing your customer experience.

 - Vast fulfillment network: With many locations in various regions, you can optimize retail fulfillment and not be limited to staying in one local spot — from growing into a second location to utilizing their international fulfillment network.

 “We knew we’d be doubling and then quickly tripling our order volume, so we wanted to get help on the front-end to ensure a long-term relationship with a lot of room for scalability.
 We were managing shipping and logistics ourselves but didn’t understand just how massive and difficult fulfillment was.
 It also prevented us from focusing on our core products.
 After a thorough search of companies that could give us something akin to Amazon and its delivery capabilities, we chose ShipBob.”